brugr9/UEPluginVolumeCreator/README.md

 ### 3.3.
 File Size

-CT image data is expected to come in Hounsfield Units HU, where the use of 4096 values in a range of [-1000, 3095] is documented (cp.
+CT image data is expected to come in Hounsfield Units HU, where the use of a range of [-1000, 3095] is documented (cp.
 [DICOM, FAQ]).
-A twelve-digit binary number can represent these 4096 values or Hounsfield Units resp.
-(12 bit, 2<sup>12</sup> = 4096).
+These 4096 values can be represented by a twelve-digit binary number (12 bit, 2<sup>12</sup> = 4096).
 DICOM images therefore are stored as 12 bit data.
 Sometimes one also meet 16 bit data, that's why we also use 16 bit.
 Let's assume we have a scalar volume as follows:

 * A Stack of 512 images of size 512 x 512 pixel per image = 512<sup>3</sup> pixel or voxel resp.
 * A single grayscale 16 bit channel: Grayscale G16 (1 channel, 16 bit); G: Hounsfield Units [-1000, 3076]